 Simply enter the amount of money, initial year, and the final year to see the impact of inflation.
 You can choose years in the future.
 This calculator will calculate the inflation from the past to the future and from the future to the past.

-How does the inflation calculator work?
 The inflation calculator measures the purchasing power of the U.S. dollar over time based changes in the Consumer Price Index (CPI).
+We use the annual average CPI for all item s in U.S. cities, not seasonally adjusted.

 The hidden dangers of inflation Inflation is a near certainty.
 While the U.S. has gone through periods of deflation, on average, inflation has increased by 3.1% per year historically.
 What does this mean?
 If hypothetically you are earning 4% in a savings account while inflation is growing at 3%, you are really earning around 1% in terms of real purchasing power.